equinix/terraform-provider-equinix/docs/data-sources/ecx_port.md

 The following attributes are exported:

 * `uuid` - Unique identifier of the port
-* `status` - Status of the connection
+* `status` - Status of the port
-* `region` - Region in which the port resides
+* `region` - Port location region
-* `ibx` - Equinix IBX where the port resides.
+* `ibx` - Port location Equinix Business Exchange (IBX)
-* `metro_code` - The metro code of the metro where the port resides
+* `metro_code` - Port location metro code
 * `priority` - The priority of the device (primary / secondary) where the port resides
 * `encapsulation` - The VLAN encapsulation of the port (Dot1q or QinQ)
-* `buyout` - Indicates whether the port supports unlimited connections.
+* `buyout` - Boolean value that indicates whether the port supports unlimited connections.
   If "false", the port is a standard port with limited connections.
 If "true", the port is an "unlimited connections" port that allows multiple connections at no additional charge.
 * `bandwidth` - Port Bandwidth in bytes.